Walgreens The Thread

 How can a man get a UTI?

-A man can get a UTI when bacteria from his skin around the urethral opening or from his anus enter the urethra and travel up to the bladder.
-Because the urethra is longer in men, bacteria that make it all the way to the bladder are particularly resilient, so healthcare providers often treat UTIs in men with different antibiotics than in women, and usually for longer periods of time.
+Similar to what occurs in women, a man can get a UTI when bacteria from his skin around the urethral opening or from his anus enter the urethra and travel up to the bladder.
+However, because the urethra is longer in men, bacteria that make it all the way to the bladder are particularly resilient, so healthcare providers often treat UTIs in men with different antibiotics than in women, and usually for longer periods of time.

 It's uncommon for men under the age of 50 to get UTIs.
 There are several factors that increase the risk of UTIs in men:

-- Use of a catheter (a plastic tube inserted in the urethra either temporarily or more permanently to drain the bladder)
+• Use of a catheter, which is a plastic tube inserted in the urethra either temporarily (such as when having a surgery) or more permanently to drain the bladder

 Is there any way to prevent a UTI?